 Some may wonder why I chose wildflowers when there are hunger and unemployment and the big bomb in the world.
 Well, I, for one, think we will survive, and I hope that along the way we can keep alive our experience with the flowering earth.
 For the bounty of nature is also one of the deep needs of man.

-The environment after all is where we all meet; where all have a mutual interest; it is the one thing all of us share.
+The environment is where we all meet, where we all have a mutual interest; it is the one thing all of us share.
 It is not only a mirror of ourselves, but a focusing lens on what we can become.

 My hope for what lies ahead in the field of landscape design—our own and that of the professionals—isn’t a revolution against the use of non-natives, but a resolution to educate ourselves about what has worked for Mother Nature through the ebb and flow of time and to put that knowledge to work in the planned landscapes that are everywhere a part of our lives.